vegaprotocol/specs/protocol/0045-DSRC-data_sourcing.md

 Vega should consider the specific definition including filters, combinations etc. not just the primary source.
 So, for example, if two markets use the same public key(s) but different filters or aggregations etc. then these constitute two different data sources and each transaction that arrives signed by these public keys should only be accepted if one or more of these specific active data sources "wants" the data.

 Data sources that are no longer active as defined above can be discarded.
 Incoming data that is not emitted by an active data source (i.e. passes all filters etc. as well as matching the public key, event name, or whatever) can be ignored.

 ## 9. APIs

 APIs should be available to:

 1. List active data sources and their configuration
 1. Emit an event on the event bus when a data source value is emitted.

 ## 10. Future work

-The following are expected to be implemented in future.
+The following are expected to be implemented in the future.

 a) New base data source types:

 1. Internal market parameters
 1. Internal market data (prices)
 1. Internal network parameters and metrics